 4303 Diamond Head Road

 Honolulu, Hawaii 96816

 The University of Hawaii at Manoa

 Laie, HI 96762

 For more information about the physical therapy schools in Hawaii, you can contact the schools directly or use our Physical Therapy School Finder Here.

-- does hawaii have a physical therapy program, dpt programs in hawaii,
+- Commission on Accreditation in Physical Therapy Education hawaii, does hawaii have a physical therapy program, DPT in hawaii, DPT programs in hawaii,